Fatal1ty/mashumaro/README.md

 Supported serialization formats
 --------------------------------------------------------------------------------

-This framework adds methods for dumping to and loading from the following formats:
+This library adds methods for dumping to and loading from the following formats:

 * [plain dict](https://docs.python.org/3/library/stdtypes.html#mapping-types-dict)